 What does an accountant do?
-What are bookkeeper duties?
-These topics remain hot because there’s always a lot of confusion about it.
-As a small business owner, you have to do your best to allocate your resources wisely.
+What are the bookkeeper’s duties?
+These topics remain hot because there’s often a lot of confusion about them.

 Sometimes grasping the difference between bookkeeping and accounting can be tricky.
-Both work with your finances, both help make your tax reporting a smooth experience.
-Still, there are some differences that every business owner needs to know when deciding what to choose for their company.
+Both bookkeepers and accountants work with your finances, both help make your tax reporting a smooth experience.
+But to properly manage your e-commerce business, you need to dive into the differences to know whom to hire.

 How to choose a bookkeeper?
 Do I need one permanently, or can I contact them every so often?
 Do I only need an accountant if I own a mid or large-sized business?
 Is an in-house accountant a necessary investment?
 And finally, how can I find out whether I need a bookkeeper or an accountant, and what is the difference between bookkeeping and accounting in general?

-In this article, I will cover these and some other key questions that may help you choose the better fit for your business.
+In this article, I’ll cover these and some other key questions that may help you choose what fits your business best.

-The bookkeeper responsibilities are typically connected with financial transactions and general business administration, while, the primary functions of accounting are processing the information produced by the bookkeeper and, based on it, generating business insights and providing financial forecasts.
+The bookkeeper’s responsibilities are typically connected with financial transactions and general business administration, while the primary functions of accounting are processing the financial information produced by the bookkeeper and, based on it, generating business insights and providing financial forecasts.

 In practice, the distinction can get quite hazy.
-With many accounting automation solutions available on the market, bookkeepers have been freed from manual tasks of data entry.
-So now, they can use the opportunity to give more insight and sometimes play the role of an advisor.
+With many accounting automation solutions available on the market, bookkeepers have been freed from the manual tasks of data entry.
+Nowadays bookkeepers can use the opportunity to give more insight and sometimes play the role of an advisor.

 This way, bookkeeping and accounting can sometimes overlap.
 But certain points of difference remain: the bookkeeper will likely manage your ongoing financial records, ensuring the accuracy of the data in your books.
 And what does an accountant do?
-An accountant will analyze this data, do reporting, give you financial advice, and assist you with the taxation.
+An accountant will analyze this data, do reporting, give you financial advice, and offer you tax processing services.

-Now, let’s take a close look at each of the options: Bookkeeper vs Accountant.
+Now, let’s take a closer look at each of the options: Bookkeeper and Accountant.

 Purpose of accountant